Full Tort Lawyer Philadelphia

 The reason is simple.
-With Full Tort, no one can tell you that the law prohibits your ability to make a claim.
+With Full Tort, no one can tell you that the law bars your ability to make a claim.
 It is totally within your control.
-In addition, having full tort allows you to determine for yourself whether your injuries are serious or not.
-You can chose to make a claim that would otherwise be denied if you had limited tort.
+Likewise, having full tort allows you to determine for yourself whether your injuries are serious or not.
+You can choose to make a claim that would otherwise be denied if you had limited tort.

 Philadelphia Full Tort Lawyer

 Full Tort does not mean you have full coverage.
 When asked if you have full or limited tort, the answer is not “I have full coverage.”
 There is no such thing as full coverage.
 Limited and Full Tort mean something only if you are making a claim, and that selection follows you no matter whose car you are in or whose fault the incident was.

 At The Law Offices of Greg Prosmushkin, P.C., our lawyers and staff will assist you in your claim.
-Call the offices today, the consultation is always free. and if we are hired and we do not recover money damages, you owe us nothing.
+Call the offices today.
+The consultation is always free, and if we are hired, but do not recover money damages, you owe us nothing.

 This content was written on behalf of Greg Prosmushkin.